CogencyWeb3/Web3MediaPilot/Deliverables/1b - Initial Research.md

 - Contact Email: pm@cogencylab.com

 ### Legal Structure
-No legal entity
+The grant and project is being run by Design Tracker Ltd.

 ### Team’s experience

-David Tomchak has more than 15 years of experience in the Media industry, leading digital teams for well-known brands such as BBC and Evening Standard.
+David Tomchak has more than 20 years of experience in the media industry and has won multiple awards while leading editorial, product and digital transformation teams in public and private sector organisations.

 Raúl Jaramillo has led digital development projects for The Independent, Evening Standard, inews or The Scotsman, to name a few.